-1. What is the HEE Clinical Scholar Silver Awards?
+1. What is the HEE Pre-Doctoral Bridging Programme (Formerly Silver Awards)?

-The Award programmes are structured opportunities designed to enable a practitioner considering a clinical research career to gain mentored learning experience of working within a research environment and develop their ability to compete for formal research training.
+The programme is a structured opportunity designed to enable a practitioner considering a clinical research career to gain mentored learning experience of working within a research environment and develop their ability to compete for formal research training.

-3. Who is eligible to apply for the Silver Awards?
+3. Who is eligible to apply for the Pre-Doctoral Bridging Programme?

 Graduates of the Nursing, Midwifery, Allied Health, Chiropractic, Clinical Psychology, Healthcare Scientists, Health Visiting, Operating Department Practice, Optometry and Dispensing Opticians, Osteopaths, Pharmacy Professions, Non-Medical Public Health Specialty Trainees, Specialists and Consultants and Wider Dental Team Professionals’ who are currently registered and have a strong interest in, and suitability for, a research focused clinical career and have a research focused Master’s.